 What are quarterly taxes for a business?

 Income tax is "pay as you go," meaning the IRS expects businesses to make regular payments throughout the year on revenue.
-Business owners and non-W-2 workers must calculate and submit quarterly estimated taxes to the IRS four times a year.
-Quarterly estimated tax due dates for 2023 are as follows:
+Business owners and self-employed, non-W-2 workers must calculate and submit quarterly estimated taxes to the IRS four times a year.
+Quarterly estimated tax due dates for 2026 are as follows:

 Failure to submit on time or to accurately calculate what is owed can result in fines and increased scrutiny from the IRS.
 IRS fines aren't fixed and will accumulate until action is taken, so it's in your best interest to submit as soon as possible, even if it's past the deadline.